savaged/SixNations/README.md

 }
 ```

-Don't forget to add it to your `.gitignore` file, otherwise the
+The `.gitignore` file under this repository includes the extension
-world will know your secret!
+`.partial.cs`, otherwise the world would know your secret!

 And the second partial in `Constants` named `Props.partial.cs`
 with the following contents: